-Icelandic post-rockers find fresh perspective on revelatory record
+Icelandic post-rockers find fresh perspective

 I once got drunk at Björk’s house and did a little jig with her garden gnome beneath the green ribbony glow of the Northern Lights.
 I danced on the bar at the now defunct Reykjavík all-hours bar Sirkus, and sang George Harrison’s “Got My Mind Set On You” with a beautiful blonde ice queen.
 I climbed a glacier and stood tippy-toe on a grey mountain of moss to glimpse the stone building where Vikings first colonized the island nation in the 9th Century.

 But all I really wanted to do when I went to Iceland was see the

 swimming pool.
 Not just any swimming pool, mind you.
 This one had